Charles-S01/naval-warfare/README.md

 ## Description
-An online multiplayer board game web application inspired by the classic Battleship game.
-Players can create or join a room where they can play a 1v1 match against others.
+An online multiplayer board game inspired by the classic Battleship game.
+Players can create or join rooms where they can play a 1v1 match against others.

 ## Tech Stack
 ### Front-end